 "This realization is causing a dramatic re-architecture of networks, built upon the principles of modern infrastructure components and a distributed, cloud-first architecture that can securely scale to meet the needs of modern digital businesses," explains Rohit Mehra, IDC Vice President, Network Infrastructure.

 These changes will also impact the local area network (LAN).
 "Due to the external consequences of the pandemic, offices are transforming into flexible workspaces.
-LAN policies need to be dynamic and follow users in their different work locations," explains Massimiliano Brugnoli, Cybersecurity and Connectivity Sales Specialist for Southern Europe at Orange Business Services.
+LAN policies need to be dynamic and follow users in their different work locations," explains Massimiliano Brugnoli, Cybersecurity and Connectivity Sales Specialist for Southern Europe at Orange Business.

 Invest in the LAN